gitfunded/docs/docs/overview.md

 ## Why GitFunded?

 ---
 Internet has provided a great way to collaborate for profit or non profit.
-But it surely paved a way for so many ideas to turn into actual products that made our lives easier.
-But also it doesn't help every innovations.
+It surely paved a way for so many ideas to turn into actual products that made our lives easier.
+But just an open network cannot help every innovations to come to light.
-May be due to lack of reach or lack of trust to take an idea to the next level.
-We wanted to create a platform where it is convenient for a project to reach out to the masses and **get funded** and also keep the project supporters in loop about the progress.
+May be due to lack of reach or lack of trust to take an idea to a higher grounds.

+We wanted to create a platform where it is convenient for any project to reach out to the masses and **get funded** and also keep the project supporters in a loop about the progress.

 ## What is GitFunded?

 GitFunded aims to provided a sustainable funding for open source software (OSS) community.
-It tries to overcome some of the issues with the existing funding, bounties platform with the help of decentralized system.
+It tries to overcome some of the issues in the existing funding, bounty platform with the help of decentralized system.

-Although we have integrated the funding solution for GitHub as of now, we look forward to more integration to reach wider developer community.
+Although we initially integrated the funding solution for GitHub, we look forward to more integrations and reach a wider developer community.

 ---